Black background with white textured text that reads 'casefile: breach, babe'.

 translation for normal people:

-this wasn’t a misunderstanding. it was a corporation’s choice to side with an abuser and his office fling over a pregnant client, a legal fiduciary duty, and basic human ethics.
+this wasn’t a misunderstanding. it was a corporation’s choice to side with an abuser and his office fling over a pregnant client & sponsor, a legal fiduciary duty, and basic human ethics.

 disclaimer: